The Goodwin Blog

 Test audio and video.

 Just because your laptop has a built-in video camera and microphone doesn’t mean the quality is up to par.
 Test out the video and audio capabilities on your computer.
 Decide whether you need to buy a headset with a microphone or an attachable video camera.
-Before the interview, some companies may send their own video devices to applicants.

 Add extra enthusiasm.